All you need to know about Visiting Yellowstone

 There are five entrances to Yellowstone National Park.
 At the North entrance, you will enter through Gardiner, Montana; the Northeast entrance, through Cooke City, Montana; the East entrance, through Cody, Wyoming; the West entrance, through West Yellowstone, Wyoming; and the South entrance, through Grand Teton National Park.

 The closest airports are Bozeman, Montana from the north, Jackson, Wyoming from the south, Cody, Wyoming from the east or West Yellowstone, Wyoming from the west.
 Yellowstone is a huge park—both Delaware and Rhode Island could fit inside, and there is no shuttle bus system in the park.
-It is best to either go with a tour company from one of the surrounding towns; or rent your own car, so you can explore the park as you wish.
+It is best to either go with a tour company from one of the surrounding towns or rent your own car, so you can explore the park as you wish.
+Your options for airports are all small compared to the gateway airports for many of the other famous national parks, so if you are within (even a long) driving distance, it is typically more cost effective to drive instead of having to purchase plane tickets and rent a car.
+Due to the nature of the park, access requires some effort, but the park is well worth it.
+If you are traveling in winter, early spring, or late fall, be prepared for adverse weather conditions on the drive to the park as much of the surrounding area are small towns at high elevations.
+Bring snow chains if you have them, just in case.
+Always check the conditions and weather before starting your journey to the park so that you will know exactly what to expect.

 What To Do

-There is something for every person in Yellowstone.
+There is something for everyone in Yellowstone.
 The primary activities in the park are sightseeing, hiking, backpacking, fishing, and wildlife viewing.
-There are many areas of the park that will blow your mind with erupting geysers, rainbow-colored hot springs, gushing waterfalls, herds of bison and pronghorn, etc.
+There are many areas of the park that will blow your mind with erupting geysers, rainbow-colored hot springs, gushing waterfalls, herds of bison and pronghorn, and much more.

 Hiking and backpacking in Yellowstone is incredible in the spring, summer and fall.
 Yellowstone also has many day hikes that will spark your interest; you can check out our list of best hiking trails for more information.
 Trails in the park range from easy boardwalks, to strenuous, multi-day backpacking trips.
 There are over 1,000 miles of trail, and while Yellowstone may be a very busy park, simply taking one step on a trail eliminates much of the crowd.